Gurobi/gurobi-optimods/docs/source/mods/min-cost-flow.rst

             (4, 5)        2.0

-      The ``min_cost_flow_scipy`` function returns the cost of the solution as well as a ``sp.sparray`` with the edges where the data is the amount of non-zero flow in the solution.
+      The ``min_cost_flow_scipy`` function returns the cost of the solution as well as a ``sp.sparray`` that provides the amount of flow for each edge in the solution (but only for edges with non-zero flow).

   .. group-tab:: networkx